samathaluca/cloud9-ticketsales/README.md

 ####  Content
 Video was obtained from youtube.com
-The photos used in this site were obtained from google images.
-Shutterstock background image was used in buy ticket section.
+The photos used in this site were obtained from google images and [the who official website](https://www.thewho.com) Shutterstock background image was used in buy ticket section.
 It was not purchased and so has watermarks but please consider that i would buy it is necessary.
 Audio clips used were CD mp3 files.